mohamedamine99/Object-tracking-and-counting-using-YOLOV8/README.md

 </p>

 This repository contains the code for an object detection, tracking and counting using the YOLOv8 algorithm by ultralytics for object detection and the SORT (Simple Online and Realtime Tracking) algorithm for object tracking.
 The project provides code for both procedural and object-oriented programming implementations in Python.
+The OOP implementation is designed to be easily maintainable and customizable, so it can be further used for custom object detection, tracking and counting.

 For more details check the ultralytics YOLOv8 Github [repository](https://github.com/ultralytics/ultralytics) and the YOLOv8 python [documentation](https://docs.ultralytics.com/usage/python/#train).